Judicial Profile: Department 9

 - Biographical Information

-- She graduated from JFK University School of Law in 1980 and was admitted to the bar
+- She graduated from JFK University School of Law and was admitted to the bar.

 - Pre-bench Legal Experience:

 - 1986 – 1998 Principal and Managing attorney in law firm of Craddick, Candland and Conti, specializing in defense of Medical malpractice litigation.